stevenmburns/kenken/README.md

 Here is an example game specifications.
 (You can add a new game as a new test in the `tests` subdirectory.)
 You specify the clusters using a raster of single characters.
 I usually start in the upper left hand corner and then go down and then to the right.
-Then you specify the mathematical constraint for that cluster using the space separated triple:
+Then you specify the mathematical constraint for that cluster using a space separated triple:

 `<cluster character> <number> <operator>`.